Skip to main content Skip to secondary navigation

 Plants are all around us.
 They are in the food we eat, from lettuce in your salad to feed for the cow that produced your steak.
 They are in the human environment, from the potted succulent on your desk to the street tree providing shade in an urban environment.
 And they define the natural world, from towering redwood trees to vibrant meadows of wild flowers.

-Building off these examples and others, you will identify your own “plant lens” with which to explore some aspect of the world.
+Building off these examples, you will identify your own “plant lens” with which to explore some aspect of the world.
 Using this lens, you will engage with all aspects of the research and writing process, from identifying questions, to finding and evaluating sources, to drafting, receiving feedback, and revising.
 By the end of this course you will view the plants in your environment, and the research and writing process, with a new perspective.

 Main Assignments